vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-intro.md

 For more information check the Incoming Call Event callback and the ConnectConf action.

-### Calling in a conference from a phone number

 You can also allow users to dial in a conference by calling a fixed phone number.
-To do this, first follow the steps mentioned in Phone to phone calls \<voice-cloud-phonetophonecallingoverview\> to configure a number in your app and set a callback URL.
+To do this, first follow the steps mentioned in [Phone to phone calls](##-Phone-to-phone-calls) to configure a number in your app and set a callback URL.
 Every time a user calls your configured number, an Incoming Call Event callback will be triggered towards your URL.
 By responding to this event with the ConnectConf action, you can connect the call to a conference.

 For more information check the Incoming Call Event callback and the ConnectConf action.

+By using the conference callout API, you can trigger calls to fixed or mobile phones and connect them all to the same conference room.

+For more information please check the [Callouts API](doc:voice-rest-api-calling-api##-Conference-and-Text-To-Speech-Callouts) .

+The Sinch dashboard allows you to control an ongoing conference through REST APIs.
+There are several conference-control options available, such as muting/unmuting participants or kicking out a participant or all participants from the conference when the conference ends.

+For more information check the conferencing APIs that are available under the [Calling API](doc:voice-rest-api-calling-api) .

+The Sinch dashboard allows recording of conference calls.
+The recorded files are stored in your own Amazon S3 bucket.
+For more information on how to record a conference, please check the ConnectConf action in the [Callback API](doc:voice-rest-api-callback-api) .

+Conference recording is disabled by default.
+To enable conference recording for your account please contact Sinch support, providing your Amazon S3 bucket information, where the recordings will be stored.

+## Text to speech calls

+With the text-to-speech REST API, you can trigger a call to be placed to a fixed or mobile phone number and play a synthesized text message.

+For more information please check the [Callouts API](doc:voice-rest-api-calling-api##-Conference-and-Text-To-Speech-Callouts).

+## SIP Trunking

+The Sinch dashboard allows you to connect calls from and to your SIP infrastructure (IP-PBX,SBC,etc).

+SIP-originated calls can be routed from your SIP server to the Sinch platform through a SIP trunk.
+You need to authentivate your SIP infrastructure to making outbound calls via Sinch SIP trunk you use:

+>Host: sip.sinch.com
+>
+>Username/Authenticationname: Your Sinch Application Key
+>
+>Password: Your Sinch Application Secret

+If you prefer a other way of authenticate, please contact [Sinch support].

+Once the call arrives in the Sinch dashboard, your backend will get an Incoming Call Event callback, notifying of the incoming call.
+You can control how you would like the call to be connected by responding to this event.

+You can route any type of call from the Sinch dashboard to your SIP server.
+If your calls are originated from an Android, iOS or Javascript client, you can route calls to your SIP server simply by calling the respective method that initiates calls towards SIP.
+If your calls are originated towards a PSTN inbound number, you can automatically forward calls to your SIP server using the SIP forwarding option in the Sinch Portal (setting available under Apps >> Voice and Video >> Connect Calls).
+For any other origination method or if you need more control, you can instruct a call to be connected to your SIP server by responding to the Incoming Call Event callback with the [ConnectSIP](##SIP-Trunking) action.

+You need to allow your SIP server to receive traffic from this IP:

+>213.242.88.200

+## RTP

+>RTP ports used: 10000 - 20000

 ## Codecs